 Wonderful setting amongst beautiful scenery but just a stone's throw from the heart of Quito

-Spacious, cozy suites with lots of character
+Spacious, cosy suites with lots of character

 A home away from home with wonderful hospitality